 AUG.
-24, 2008 White supremacists Shawn Robert Adolf, Tharin Robert Gartrell and Nathan D. Johnson are arrested in Denver during the Democratic National Convention on weapons charges and for possession of amphetamines.
-Although police say the men talked about assassinating presidential candidate Barack Obama, they are not charged in connection with that threat because officials see their talk as drug-fueled boasting.
-Police report the three had high-powered, scoped rifles, wigs, camouflage clothing and a bulletproof vest, along with the crystal methamphetamine.
-Gartrell is released from prison in June 2009, while Johnson is to be freed in 2010.
-Adolf, who was already wanted on other charges, draws a longer sentence.
+24, 2008 White supremacists Shawn Robert Adolf, Tharin Robert Gartrell and Nathan D. Johnson are arrested in Denver during the Democratic

+National Convention on weapons charges and for possession of amphetamines.
+Although police say they talked about assassinating presidential candidate Barack Obama, they are not charged in connection with that threat because officials see their talk as drug-fueled boasting.
+Police report the three had highpowered, scoped rifles, wigs, camouflage clothing and a bulletproof vest, along with the crystal methamphetamine.
+Gartrell is released from prison in June 2009, and Johnson is freed in March 2010.
+Adolf, who was already wanted on unrelated theft charges, draws a longer sentence.

 OCT.
 24, 2008 >> Two white supremacists, Daniel Cowart and Paul Schlesselman, are arrested in Tennessee for allegedly plotting to assassinate Barack Obama and murder more than 100 black people.
 Officials say Schlesselman and Cowart, a probationary member of the racist skinhead group Supreme White Alliance, planned to kill 88 people, then behead another 14.
 (Both numbers are significant in white supremacist circles.
 H is the eighth letter of the alphabet, so double 8s stand for HH, or "Heil Hitler."
 The number 14 represents the "14 Words," a popular racist saying.)
 The pair are indicted on charges that include threatening a presidential candidate, possessing a sawed-off shotgun, taking firearms across state lines to commit crimes, planning to rob a licensed gun dealer, damaging religious property, and using a firearm during the commission of a crime.
+In 2010, Cowart is sentenced to 14 years and Schlesselman is sentenced to 10 years.

 DEC.
 9, 2008 Police responding to a shooting at a home in Belfast, Maine, find James G. Cummings dead, allegedly killed by his wife after years of domestic abuse.
-At the home is a cache of radioactive materials, which Cummings was apparently using to try to build a radioactive "dirty bomb," along with literature on how to build such a deadly explosive.
-Police also discover a membership application filled out by Cummings for the neo-Nazi National Socialist Movement.
-Friends say that Cummings had a collection of Nazi memorabilia.
+They also find a cache of radioactive materials, which Cummings was apparently using to try to build a radioactive "dirty bomb," along with literature on how to build such a deadly explosive.
+Police also discover a membership application filled out by Cummings had a collection of Nazi memorabilia.
 The authorities say Cummings was reportedly "very upset" by the election of Barack Obama.

 DEC.
 16, 2008 Kody Ray Brittingham, a lance corporal in the U.S. Marine Corps, is arrested with four others on attempted robbery charges.
 A search of his barracks room at Camp Lejeune, N.C., allegedly turns up white supremacist materials and a journal written by Brittingham containing plans to kill Barack Obama.
 Brittingham is indicted for threatening the president-elect of the United States, a crime that carries a maximum penalty of five years in federal prison and a fine of up to \$250,000.
+Brittingham is sentenced in 2010 to 100 months in prison.